symfony/symfony-docs/security/custom_authenticator.rst

 third party bundles also implement more complex cases like JWT and oAuth 2.0.
 However, sometimes you need to implement a custom authentication mechanism that doesn't exist yet or you need to customize one.
-In such cases, you must create and use your own authenticator.
+In such cases, you can use the ``make:security:custom`` command to create your own authenticator.

 Authenticators should implement the :class:`Symfony\\Component\\Security\\Http\\Authenticator\\AuthenticatorInterface`.